ayonli/fron/api.md

     str: string,
     filename?: string,
     listener?: (token: SourceToken) => void
-): SourceToken
+): SourceToken<"root">
 ```

-Parses the given FRON string into a well-constructed token or token tree.
+Parses the given FRON string into a well-constructed token tree.

 - `filename` When parsing data from a file, given that filename to the parser,
     so that if the parser throws syntax error, it could address the position